frontenddogma/web-development-glossary/manuscript/l.md

 : → Programming language

 Largest Contentful Paint
 : The time it takes for the largest content element visible in the viewport to render.
-Large elements to be considered for measurement include images, videos, and large text blocks. ℹ︎&nbsp;[wicg.github.io/largest-contentful-paint](https://wicg.github.io/largest-contentful-paint/)
+Large elements considered for measurement include images, videos, and large text blocks. ℹ︎&nbsp;[wicg.github.io/largest-contentful-paint](https://wicg.github.io/largest-contentful-paint/)

 Last In, First Out
 : → Stack